Language features and conventions

 Babel enables a series of features and syntax that the developer can use in code to develop Volto on.
 These features are the proposals the TC39 is working on in the different stages of evolution.

 the use of all TC39 proposals currently in TC39's stage 4

 Babel preset-env uses

 browserlist which gives the ability to micromanage the

 transformations needed by the current project depending of the browser support you are

-By doing this, enables the bundles to be smaller, as the resultant code does not need to support old browsers (thus, transform your code to ES5 compatible code) as Babel will apply only the required transforms that your target enviroments need.
+By doing this, it enables the bundles to be smaller, as the resulting code does not need to support old browsers (thus, transform your code to ES5 compatible code) as Babel will apply only the required transforms that your target enviroments need.
 For more information: https://babeljs.io/docs/babel-preset-env#browserslist-integration

 Volto project generators use this browserlist by default (you can find it in your local